Best VPN for the USA: The Best Options for Streaming and Surfing Stateside

 The other reason US Internet users might need a VPN is to stream content from certain non-US streaming services, such as the UK’s BBC iPlayer, or to access TV and video streaming services while on holiday or travelling abroad.
 For instance, Netflix, Hulu, HBO Now and a range of other free and paid sources won’t stream to IP addresses outside of US territory, even to a user with a US-based account.
 By disguising your true location, a VPN can make it look like you’re streaming from America.

-2. Nord VPN: The best all-round VPN for the US
+2. Nord VPN: A close runner-up for the best VPN for the USA

 If you’re looking for the best overall balance of privacy features, security, performance and price, Nord VPN is hard to beat.
-It’s global reach is impressive, with over 1400 servers in 61 countries, including 562 in the U.S. It delivers decent performance, with speeds dropping by 30 to 35% with nearby servers.
+It’s global reach is impressive, with over 5,000 servers in 59 countries.
+It delivers decent performance, with speeds dropping by 30 to 35% with nearby servers.
 However, with a 64% drop in speed when using US servers from the UK, it’s not the fastest option if you’re travelling abroad.

 Nord VPN is based in Panama, which isn’t part of the fourteen eyes network and has no mandatory data retention laws.
 Nord VPN also claims a strict no logging policy.
 Beyond this, it offers optional double encryption and dual-hop VPN for added privacy, strong DNS leak protection and a killswitch feature.
 For added obfuscation, you can also route traffic via the TOR network using an Onion over VPN server.
 Nord VPN might not a cheap VPN, but you get exactly what you pay for.